-In this connection, we would like to bring to your attention of your Excellency's Government updated information that we have received concerning alleged violations of the rights of the Karen indigenous peoples in the Kaeng Krachan Forest Complex (KKFC).
-These concerns include ongoing harassment and criminalisation of members of the Karen community and human rights defenders, impunity for past violations, the lack of independent monitoring in situ, the lack of measures to address the land rights of indigenous peoples and concerns regarding the national legal framework, inadequate consultations and lack of good faith cooperation in order to obtain their free, prior and informed consent and their right to participate in conservation management, in line with international human rights standards, including United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and international environmental law.
+This communication provides an update concerning the human rights situation faced by the Karen indigenous peoples who traditionally reside in the KKFC.
+Their concerns include ongoing harassment and criminalisation of members of the community, impunity for past violations, the lack of independent monitoring in situ, the lack of measures to address the land rights of indigenous peoples and concerns regarding the national legal framework, inadequate consultations and lack of good faith cooperation in order to obtain their free, prior and informed consent and their right to participate in conservation management, in line with international human rights standards, including United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and international environmental law.

 We wish to recall all the previous related communications on this situation, sent in February 2019 and April 2020 to the Government of Thailand (AL THA 4/2020, AL THA 2/2019), the IUCN World Heritage Panel (AL OTH 22/2020, OL OTH 7/2019) and the UNESCO Heritage Committee (AL OTH 23/2020, OL OTH 8/2019).
-These communications are publicly available.1
+These communications are publicly available.